-Canada's Fixed Income department operates from offices in Montreal, Toronto and Vancouver.
-Canaccord trades on a principal basis in various fixed income instruments including Canadian and US government bonds and treasury bills, provincial bonds, securities of federal and provincial government agencies and crown corporations, and corporate debt.
+Canaccord Adams' Fixed Income department operates from offices in Toronto and Vancouver.
+Canaccord trades on a principal basis in various fixed income instruments including Canadian and US government bonds and treasury bills, provincial bonds, securities of federal, provincial government agencies and crown corporations and corporate debt.

 Inventories of fixed income securities are generally carried to facilitate sales to clients.
-Canaccord also participates in the auction, underwriting, or acts as a selling group member in the distribution of, various government and corporate fixed income securities.
+Canaccord also auctions, underwrites or acts as a selling group member in the distribution of various government and corporate fixed income securities.

-UK and Other Foreign Location Operations
+Revenue from UK and Other Foreign Location operations

-Canaccord Adams operations in the UK include institutional sales and trading, corporate finance and research teams.
+Canaccord Adams' operations in the UK include institutional sales and trading, investment banking and research teams.
 Canaccord is an approved broker, sponsor and Nomad for AIM and LSE companies.
-Revenue derived from capital markets activity outside of Canada, the US and the UK is reported as Other Foreign Location, which includes operations for Canaccord International Ltd. Combined with its capital markets strength in both Canada and the UK, Canaccord is in a strong position to serve its corporate and institutional clients and capitalize on the opportunities in this market area.
+Revenue derived from capital markets activity outside of Canada, the US and the UK is reported as Other Foreign Location, which includes operations for Canaccord International Ltd. Combined with its capital markets strength in both Canada and the US, Canaccord is in a strong position to serve its corporate and institutional clients and capitalize on the opportunities in this market area.